-If an instance of SQL Server fails, its databases may be left in a state where the data files may contain some modifications from incomplete transactions.
+If an instance of SQL Server fails, its databases might be left in a state where the data files might contain some modifications from incomplete transactions.
 When the instance is started, it runs a process called database recovery, which involves rolling back every incomplete transaction found in the transaction log to make sure the integrity of the database is preserved.
 If an incomplete transaction made any changes to an index, those changes also need to be undone.
-For example, some key values in the index may need to be removed or reinserted.
+For example, some key values in the index might need to be removed or reinserted.

 Microsoft strongly recommends enabling Accelerated database recovery (ADR) for your database, before creating the first index on an enclave-enabled column encrypted with randomized encryption.
 ADR is enabled by default in Azure SQL Database, but not in SQL Server 2019 (15.x) and later.

 With the traditional database recovery process (that follows the ARIES recovery model), to undo a change to an index, SQL Server needs to wait until an application provides the column encryption key for the column to the enclave, which can take a long time.
 Accelerated database recovery (ADR) dramatically reduces the number of undo operations that must be deferred because a column encryption key isn't available in the cache inside the enclave.
 Consequently, it substantially increases the database availability by minimizing a chance for a new transaction to get blocked.
 With ADR enabled, SQL Server still might need a column encryption key to complete cleaning up old data versions but it does that as a background task that doesn't impact the availability of the database or user transactions.
 You might see error messages in the error log, indicating failed cleanup operations due to a missing column encryption key.

 The following security considerations apply to Always Encrypted with secure enclaves.